Study in Ayurveda-Medicine (Part 1 + 2)

 - Heat applications (svedana)

-- Core concepts of Ayurveda and their significance for clinical practice
+- Core concepts of Ayurveda and their relevance to clinical practice

 Principles and concepts of kāyacikitsā: